 The client approached Lineartron to upgrade their current data cabling to allow for a faster transmission of data across their site.
-They also wished for some of the already installed fibre optic cabling to be re-terminated and tested, as it was not performing as was expected.
+They also wished for some of the already installed fibre optic cabling to be reterminated and tested as it was not performing as expected.

-With the aims of the project in mind, our engineers surveyed the site to allow for an accurate plan of where the cables and outlets were to be installed.
-With the survey of the building complete, our engineers specified the use of category 6 (Cat6) copper cabling.
+With the aims of the project in mind, our engineers surveyed the site in order to produce an accurate plan of where the cables and outlets would be installed.
+Once the survey of the building was complete, our engineers specified the use of category 6 (Cat6) copper cabling.
 Compared with its predecessors, Cat5 and Cat5e, Cat6 cable has a reduced amount of crosstalk and system noise due to a higher level of cable insulation.
 Further, Cat6 cable can allow up to 10GBASE-T over reduced distances making it significantly faster than its predecessors.
 Our engineers installed the cable, outlets and patch panels, ensuring that the job was completed to a high standard and that all the cabling was fully functional.

-After installing the new Cat6 data cables, our engineers reterminated the fibre-optic cables already installed at the site, using single mode fibre.
-Using our Optical Time-Domain Reflectometer (OTDR) our engineers then tested the previously installed fibres, as well as the newly installed ends to ensure all the fibre cables had been correctly reterminated and were fully operational.
+After installing the new Cat6 data cables, our engineers reterminated the fibre optic cables already installed at the site with single mode fibre.
+Using our Optical Time-Domain Reflectometer (OTDR) our engineers then tested the previously installed fibres, as well as the newly installed ends, to ensure all the fibre cables had been correctly reterminated and were fully operational.

 Image taken by Barta IV